Cyber Wellness is about the proactive and positive use of the internet, social and mobile applications.

 Read: Why Schools Should Have A Cyber Wellness Program

 Because of the changes in our digital landscape, our program further evolved.
 Our approach has become holistic to include all stakeholders.
-Our democratic space is a breeding ground for online abuse, thus, educating parents, kiddos and the academe is the best defence from abuses.
+Our democratic space is a breeding ground for online abuse, thus, educating parents, kiddos and the academe is the best defense against abuses.

-We’ve been to different schools, colleges and universities, parent organisations, NGOs to facilitate cyber wellness learning activities.
+We’ve been to different schools, colleges, universities, parent organizations, NGOs to facilitate cyber wellness learning activities.
 Some schools even incorporated our cyber wellness program for their faculty development seminar.

 What comprises a Cyber Wellness program

-We seek to provide an integrated learning, so all stakeholders will be on the same page as far as the objectives are concern
+We seek to provide integrated learning, so all stakeholders will be on the same page as far as the objectives are a concern

 Stakeholders: